Thegrasscutter/Writeups/site/posts/kringlecon-2021/where-in-the-world-is-caramel-santaigo.md

 tags:
   - post
   - kringlecon2021Post
-title: Kringlecon 2021 - Where in the World is Caramel Santaigo
+title: Where in the World is Caramel Santaigo
+layout: post.njk
 ---

 # Introduction